SigmaHQ/sigma/rules-documentation/logsource-guides/windows/category/process_creation.md

 ## Logging Setup

-This section described how to setup logging in your environment
+This section describes how to setup logging in your environment

 ### Microsoft Windows Security Auditing